disblu/guidelines/git/README.md

 $ git merge [branch name]
 ```

+### 3.4.6 Resolving merge conflicts

+Most of the time,  git is going to be able to merge everything automatically but sometimes git needs a little bit your help.
+If the two branches you‘re trying to merge both changed the same part of the same file, Git won’t be able to figure out which version to use.
+When such a situation occurs, it stops right before the merge commit so that you can resolve the conflicts manually.

 # Thanks to

 This guide takes information from differences sources,   without them this guide couldn't exist: